gzuuus/dvmcp/docs/dvmcp-spec.md

 For any error, DVMs MUST:

-1. Send a kind 7000 event with status "error"
+1. Send a kind:7000 event with status "error"
-2. Include relevant error details in the content
+2. Set isError=true in the kind:6600 response
-3. Set isError=true in any kind 6601 response
+3. Include relevant error details

 ## Implementation Requirements